sourcegraph/about/handbook/support/p4-enablement.md

 # Local Perforce server

-Joe has also developed an awesome perforce server [image](https://github.com/sourcegraph/helix-docker/blob/main/helix-p4d/Dockerfile) that allows for local deployment of a perforce server.
+Joe has also developed an awesome Perforce server [image](https://github.com/sourcegraph/helix-docker/blob/main/helix-p4d/Dockerfile) that allows for local deployment of a Perforce server.

 The following procedure runs the image: